 Ancient Greece generally is understood to cover the period from the Greek Dark Ages (12th - 9th centuries B. C.) through the Classical and Hellenistic periods ending in 600 A. D. The suggested electronic resources are available linked from here and from the Electronic Resources section of the library home page.
 Print resources are available in the PHC on-campus collection.
 Online resources and ebooks are particularly helpful to members of our Distance Learning (DL) community.
 If you are off-campus and accessing online resources, use your student portal user name and password for access.
 If you have difficulty accessing online resources, call or email the library.
-You may check out the location and availability of an item in the on-campus collection through the online catalog, Voyager, accessed here or through the library home page.
+You may check the location and the availability of an item in our collection through the online catalog, accessible from the library home page.

 Professional librarians are cheerfully available on campus, by phone at 540-441-8400, or by email at email@example.com.

 Barrington atlas of the Greek and Roman world by Richard Talbert, ed. - Atlas G1033 .B3 2000

 Cambridge dictionary of classical civilization by Graham Shipley, ed. - DE 5 .C28 2006

 Classical Greeks by Michael Grant - DF 2124 .G776 1989

 Companion to the Hellenistic world by Andrew Erskine, ed. - DE 86 .C65 2003

 Oxford illustrated history of Greece and the Hellenistic world by John Boardman, ed. - DF 214 .O94 2001